Metaswitch/clearwater-readthedocs/Making your first call.md

  - Username: `<username>@<domain>`
  - Password: `<password>`

 Once these settings have been applied, your client will register with Clearwater.
+Note that X-Lite may need to be restarted before it will set up a STUN connection.

 ## Configure a second number and client